Malawi: Chimulirenji Promises Less Privileged a Better Malawi

-The ruling Democratic Progressive Party (DPP) presidential running mate in the May 2019 Tripartite Election, Everton Chimulirenji has promised less privileged people a better Malawi beyong May 21 Elections.
+Mzuzu — Democratic Progressive Party (DPP) Presidential running mate in the May 2019 Tripartite Election, Everton Chimulirenji has promised less privileged people a better Malawi once elected back.

 He made the promise Saturday at Kawuwa Primary School ground in Mzuzu, where he held a political rally.